-So far, during this month’s focus on finding and developing managerial talent, we’ve looked at putting more focus on developing internal staff vs filling positions from outside the firm.
-But what if you start promoting from within and still end up with a mismatch?
-I’ve had that happen, and I’m sure you have too.
+It’s always important to develop internal staff for promotions, new opportunities, and succession planning vs. filling positions from outside the firm.
+But, what if you start promoting from within and still end up with a mismatch?
+I’ve had that happen and I’m sure you have too.
 What went wrong?

-We’re all familiar with the Peter Principle, where after promoting from within somebody is promoted past their point of competence.
+We’re all familiar with the Peter Principle, where somebody is promoted past their point of competence.
 However, there are two other subtle, yet related, causes that many leaders overlook…

 Mistake #1: Putting Someone in the Wrong Seat on the Bus when Promoting from Within